SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Benchmark Taxonomy

 \subsubsection{Data Subsetting \& Extraction}

 This operation isolates spatial regions or value-based subsets from a dataset.
 It includes clipping by plane, box, or sphere; extracting a volume of interest; selecting by point or cell IDs; thresholding by scalar range; isocontouring or isosurfacing to extract constant-value boundaries; and connectivity filtering to isolate connected components.
-The defining characteristic is the reduction of the dataset to a subset defined by spatial location or attribute value.
+The defining characteristic is reducing the dataset to a subset based on spatial location or attribute value.